thusoy/salt-states/salt/nginx/README.md

 ## Regular reloads

-Since nginx doesn't reload DNS records after boot, you might want to reload reguarly to ensure the records stay fresh.
+Since nginx doesn't reload DNS records after boot, you might want to reload regularly to ensure the records stay fresh.
 If you include the state `nginx.regular_reload` a cronjob will be added that reloads the nginx instance hourly.